Diagnosis & Tests

 - Bone densitometry (to assess bone strength).

-- Brain imaging such as CT scans or x-rays.
-These are ordered if have had a head injury, or if nerve disorders are suspected.
+- Brain imaging if a head injury or nerve problems are possible.

-- Drug levels.
-These tests may be ordered if your provider reviewed your medications and found that they might be at toxic levels.
+- Drug levels if medications might be at toxic levels.

 - Physical therapy assessment.